 - Bachelor of Science in Mathematics

-Our project Towards Automatic Detection of Language Change (2019 - 2022) with Susanne Vejdemo, Richard Johansson, and Maria Koptjevskaja Tamm has been running for a year.
+Our project Towards Automatic Detection of Language Change (2019 - 2022) with Simon Hengchen, Richard Johansson, and Maria Koptjevskaja Tamm has been running for a year and a half.
 So far, we have published an ACL paper, organized the first ever international workshop on computational methods for historical language change (LChange'19) and two follow-ups, given several talks, and given a few local workshops, the latest at the Alan Turing Institute.
 Our survey paper on Computational Approaches to Lexical Semantic Change can be found on ArXiV.
 We have also run the SemEval-2020: Task 1 on Unsupservised Lexical Semantic Change Detection.
 Keep updated with our latest activities and plans via our news-list.

 - lexical semantic change